skrurai/skrurai-bot/README.md

-# skrurai-bot@next
-The next iteration of skrurai-bot lays here, Ongoing features and development are found here.
-When stable, it will be merged with the master branch.
-For the rest of the stuff including user agreement and etc, please visit the master branch.

 # v2.0
 -   Added a new way of how to make a command (read at `commands.py`).
 (Please note that previous versions of commands will break!)
 -   More optimization (not so sure about this...)